lelylan/simple-oauth2/README.md

 * `options` optional object to setup the module.
   * `bodyFormat` - Format of data sent in the request body.
 Valid options are `form` or `json`.
 Defaults to **form**.
-  * `authorizationMethod` - Indicates the method used to send the client.id/client.secret authorization params during at the token request.
+  * `authorizationMethod` - Indicates the method used to send the client.id/client.secret authorization params at the token request.
 Valid options are `header` or `body`.
 Defaults to **header**.

 ```javascript
 // Set the configuration settings